opentracing/opentracing-java-v030/README.md

 ### Formats

 The builtin `TEXT_MAP`, `HTTP_HEADERS` and `BINARY` formats will be automatically translated by the Shim layer.
-No support exist for custom formats at the moment, however.
+No support exists for custom formats at the moment, however.

 ## Extending the Shim layer